Pranshu-Bahadur/PackBoost/README.md

 Set `PACKBOOST_DISABLE_CUDA=1` before the build to force a CPU-only wheel even on GPU machines.
 Without CUDA the script still builds the fast multi-threaded CPU backend, which now streams era tiles and accumulates split statistics in O(1) memory.
+The CUDA frontier kernel mirrors the same tiling logic so high-era workloads stay on device.
 If neither backend is built PackBoost falls back to the pure NumPy implementation.

 ## Quick Start